Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 • Sessions by the electronic device.
 In other words, what are visitors using to access your blog?

-• Free Plug-ins exist so you can see your Google Analytics on .your blog without having to leave your website.
+• Free plug-ins let you see your Google Analytics on your blog without leaving your website.

-• Use the free app so you can check your analytics on the go on your mobile device.
+• Use the free app to check your analytics on the go on your mobile device.

 In addition, although I don’t use GA to monetize, marketers can set goals in Google Analytics and get reports on how well they are meeting those goals.